sidorof/flask-restful-dbbase/docs/_sources/app-owner-v1.rst.txt

 At this point we are ready to instantiate these resources with the API and fire up the app.

 .. include:: owner_app_v1_code_08.rst

-With this version, we are not using the jobs resource yet, but we will after a further modification.

 Use the API